 Order flow sources can use this live price to make calculations for what this means for their potential earnings.
 Similarly, market makers can use it as a reference when bidding for order flow.
-The flow price is updated after a new winning market maker is announced.
+The market price is updated live as new auction winners are announced.

-In traditional stock and options markets, PFOF is conducted behind-the-scenes over contracts between the brokerage firm and the market maker (e.g. Robinhood and Citadel).
+As a comparison, in traditional stock markets, PFOF is conducted behind-the-scenes over contracts between the brokerage firm and the market maker (e.g. Robinhood and Citadel).
 Price and contract terms are both opaque, leading to a nonideal form of price discovery of order flow.